aryx/principia-softwarica/readme.txt

  - codemap/codegraph/codequery: programs to help understand other programs
  - sgrep/spatch: programs to search and transform other programs
  - scheck: program to verify other programs

-This project is dedicated to professor Chazarain and his motto "Implanter pour mieux comprendre"! (implement to better understand)